Non-discrimination - Ingressi

 7. If you are seeking to sue for compensation, you should contact your trade union or a lawyer specialising in employment law.
 The occupational safety and health authorities do not pursue compensation claims or provide assistance for them.

 8. You may also contact the office of the Non-Discrimination Ombudsman.
-The Non-Discrimination Ombudsman may, at her discretion, assist persons discriminated against in the investigation of their claims of discrimination.
+The Non-Discrimination Ombudsman may, at his discretion, assist persons discriminated against in the investigation of their claims of discrimination.

 Promoting equality is the employer’s responsibility